davetimmins/Anywhere.ArcGIS/MIGRATION.md

 Why the change?
 Well there are 2 main reasons, the first is that this is now a netstandard library rather than a portable class library (PCL), so the old naming didn't really apply.
-Secondly, NuGet now has package Id reservations and so I can't use ArcGIS as the suffix anymore.
+Secondly, NuGet now has package Id reservations and so I can't use ArcGIS as the package prefix anymore.

 To migrate from [ArcGIS.PCL](https://github.com/davetimmins/ArcGIS.PCL/) to [Anywhere.ArcGIS](https://github.com/davetimmins/Anywhere.ArcGIS/) the following __breaking__ :boom: changes need to be done / reviewed: